fancy517/cripto_app/README.md

-# CRIPTO LIST
+# CRYPTO LIST

-It is a simple app than allows you to consult all the major cripto coins avaliable in the market and all their details
+It is a simple app than allows you to consult all the major Cryptocurrencies avaliable in the market and all their details.

 This project was created using the last avaliable version of `expo` and using:
 * react-navigation